alwaysvitorious/intrinsic/README.md

 - **Source**.
 Directly type an URL on the field or click the file icon to submit a file.
 Intrinsic currently supports .pdf, .html, .xhtml, .mhtml, .mht formats.
-Client-side rendered (CSR) websites are not supported; to attach one: right click → save as → single file, then submit the generated .mht.
-Banks and insurance companies are not well supported, as they do not follow traditional standard report formats.
+Client-side rendered (CSR) websites are not supported; to attach one: right click → Save As → 'Single File' or 'Page Source', then submit the file.
+  Banks and insurance companies are not supported, as they do not follow traditional standard report formats.

 **Optional fields**: